JPeer264/node-rename-css-selectors/README.md

 [![Build Status](https://travis-ci.org/JPeer264/node-rename-css-selectors.svg?branch=master)](https://travis-ci.org/JPeer264/node-rename-css-selectors)
 [![Coverage Status](https://coveralls.io/repos/github/JPeer264/node-rename-css-selectors/badge.svg?branch=master)](https://coveralls.io/github/JPeer264/node-rename-css-selectors?branch=master)

+> **Note:** Please make sure your files are not minified/uglified.
+Do that after processing it with `rename-css-selectors`

 This module renames all CSS selectors in the given files.
 It will collect all selectors from the given CSS files.
 Do not worry about your selectors, `rcs` will do it for you.

 You can also use a config file with the combination of [generateMapping](#generateMapping) and [loadMapping](#loadMapping), if you already had other projects with the same classes.
 So all your projects have the same minified selector names - always.